blaenk/site/content/notes/python.md

 kind = "language"
 +++

+Python is a beautifully simple, no-nonsense language.
+In fact, it is so simple and straightforward, that oftentimes its users can become very productive with it right away, avoiding the deep dive into the language to see what truly makes it special.
+It's very popular with data science, data visualization, machine learning, and many other tasks.

+These are notes from the book _Python in a Nutshell_ and _Fluent Python_.

 <nav id="toc"></nav>

 A long line can be split into two lines by ending the first line with a backslash `\`.
 Python also automatically joins adjacent lines if an open parentheses `(`, bracket `[`, or brace `{` hasn't been closed.
 Lines after the first physical line are _continuation lines_.
 Indentation rules only apply to the first physical line and not to continuation lines.